PECOS4022 – Applied Statistics for Peace and Conflict Studies

 Schedule, syllabus and examination date

-The course is mandatory for the PECOS-students that follow the political science track and will provide them with tools to read and critically evaluate existing statistical research on peace and conflict topics, as well as conducting their own statistical studies.
+The course is mandatory for students in the PECOS program.
+It will provide students with tools to independently conduct statistical studies, as well as reading and evaluate existing statistical research on peace and conflict topics.

 - obtain a good grasp of various statistical concepts and measures;

-- be well acquainted with various criteria for "good" estimators;
+- be well acquainted with various estimators and the criteria for using them;

-- learn how to read and present statistical material visually in tables and figures.
+- be able to communicate statistical material visually in tables and figures

-- be able to critically read and evaluate existing statistical studies on peace and conflict topics;
+- critically read and evaluate existing statistical studies on peace and conflict topics;

-- be able to handle large data sets using STATA, including coding new variables and transforming existing variables in the data set;
+- handle data sets using R, including coding new variables and transforming existing variables in the data set;

-- be able to apply the various statistical models mentioned above to large data sets, and learn how to properly test hypotheses, interpret results, and draw careful conclusions;
+- apply the various statistical models mentioned above to data sets, and learn how to properly test hypotheses, interpret results, and draw careful conclusions;

-- be able to replicate statistical studies in peace and conflict research, and to conduct independent statistical studies on peace and conflict topics.
+- replicate statistical studies in peace and conflict research, and to conduct independent statistical studies on peace and conflict topics.

 - enhance their capabilities in carrying out thorough, independent and critical analysis of complex questions;

-- enhance their capabilities in critically evaluating empirical research;
+- enhance their ability to critically evaluate empirical research;

 Recommended previous knowledge

-The lectures are not compulsory, but we recommend you to follow them.
+The seminars are not compulsory, but we recommend you to follow them.

 3-hour written examination and term paper.